emaV/atrium_forum/README.txt

 Open Atrium installation, then enable the feature from the Features administration panel and activate it on a per-group basis.

-If the site is not empty (i.e. you have already groups) please run a NAT Sync operation: this will create NAT associations (and terms) for group nodes not present in the NAT table.
+If the site is not empty (i.e. you have already groups) hook_install will run a NAT Sync operation: this will create NAT associations (and terms) for group nodes not present in the NAT table.